 First, you can mention this degree in the application form with a comment that the diploma is expected on a certain date.

-Second, your University can provide you a reference letter stating that you have finished your master’s studies and the diploma will be awarded to you in the immediate future.
+Second, your University can provide you with a reference letter stating that you have finished your master’s studies and the diploma will be awarded to you in the immediate future.

-In any case, your Bachelor diploma makes you eligible for application, and during the evaluation process the selection committee will place emphasis on the applicants’ current job positions.
+In any case, your Bachelor diploma makes you eligible for application, and during the evaluation process, the selection committee will place emphasis on the applicants’ current job positions.

 Q: How can I submit my recommendation letter?

 A: You need to indicate your referee’s e-mail in the application form.
-Then, he/she would submit recommendation letter directly to the application system.
+Then, he/she would submit a recommendation letter directly to the application system.
 For the reasons of confidentiality, recommendation letters submitted by the applicants themselves are not admitted.